Skip to main content

 "Granted custom role to service account" \

-gcloud organizations add-iam-policy-binding $SERVICE_ACCOUNT_ORG_ID \
+gcloud projects add-iam-policy-binding $CURRENT_PROJECT_ID \

 --member="serviceAccount:$SERVICE_ACCOUNT_NAME@$CURRENT_PROJECT_ID.iam.gserviceaccount.com" \